SoftwareHeritage/swh-docs/docs/developer-setup.rst

 tox_.
 The main difference between these 2 test execution environments is:

-- When executed via tox_, all the dependencies (including swh ones) are installed from pypi_: you test yout modifications against the latest published version of every swh package but the current one.
+- When executed via tox_, all the dependencies (including swh ones) are installed from pypi_: you test your modifications against the latest published version of every swh package but the current one.

 - When you execute pytest_ directly, swh dependencies are used from your